I'm standing next to the screen used DeLorean from Back To The Future which was produced by Steven Spielberg and directed by Robert Zmeckis.

 He simply could not have been any more pleasant.
 I told him it was too bad that he wasn't filming on the lot as my USC class would love to observe.
 Steven Spielberg then told me to have my instructor call Amblin Entertainment (his production company on the back lot of Universal Studios) and perhaps they could set something up.
 He smiled and shook my hand before continuing on with his busy day.
 To make a long story short, I informed my instructor who contacted Amblin and our USC Cinema class was invited to come down for a visit at Amblin.

 I'm often asked about the meeting with Steven Spielberg so here are the details as USC Cinema had always wanted him as a guest speaker but he had eluded them.
 It was July 14, 1987 and I had taken a short lunch that day to sit out in front of the commissary at Universal Studios on the back lot.
 This is an area not open to the public and far from the famous public tour area of the studio.
 I just happened to look up to see a bearded man in a Hawaiian shirt and shorts walking past me.
 Much to my surprise, I recognized him instantly so I said "Hello Mr. Spielberg" and he responded with a friendly "Hello!"
 He continued walking into the office building directly across from the commissary.
 One of my classmates was sitting across from me and she looked up and asked "What did you say?
 Was that Spielberg?"
 I had to laugh.
 It was.
-About ten minutes later Steven Spielberg came back out of the Universal offices and was walking in my direction so I approached him and asked for his autograph which he happily provided.
+About ten minutes later Steven Spielberg came back out of the Universal offices and was walking in my direction so I approached him.
 He immediately asked if I was working at the studio or interning.
 We chatted for a few minutes.
 He was extremely personable.
-Below is a image of the autograph that hangs in my office today.

 One of the opportunities that the USC cinema program offered was meeting film industry guests on a regular basis either at USC or usually at one of the various Hollywood Studios.
 Students would have meetings in a variety of locations, classrooms, theaters, within filmmaker's production company or studio, or even during a post production sound mix.
 While I was at USC, here is a list of just a few of the talented people which I had the opportunity to meet and experience unique production opportunities.